iamdtang/backbone-data/README.md

 ### Asynchronous Methods

-* DS.find(resourceName) - Makes a request and resolves with the model
+* DS.find(resourceName) - Makes a request for a model only once and resolves with the model

 [API Documentation](apidocs.md)